 You are not compelled to pay any pet fees or deposits if you have a service or emotional support animal.
 Yet, you may be held accountable for damages caused by your animal.
 For example, if your animal chews on furniture or urinates on the flooring, or if you refuse to remove the animal’s waste, you will certainly be charged for those repairs.
 Before signing a lease, it is critical to have a conversation with your property owner about your service or emotional support animal.
 This can help lessen misunderstandings about your rights and responsibilities as a renter.

 Some landlords may ask that you show proof of insurance for your service or emotional support animal.
-This is not required by law, but it is something you should be prepared to handle with your Virginia Beach property manager.
+This is not required by law, but you should be prepared to handle it with your Virginia Beach property manager.